UoB-OOP/coms10017/README.md

 * Cannot find symbol `Objects`
       If using `import static ...Objects.requireNotNull`, then use the unqualified method name, `requireNotNull`.
 If using `import ...Objects`, then call `Objects.requireNotNull`
 * javac:`cannot find symbol...`
       Compilation error, probably syntax related.
-Or possibly they haven't set the `JAVA_HOME` variable
+Or possibly they haven't set the `JAVA_HOME` variable, see the next entry for more details
+* javac:`cannot find symbol...javafx.scene....`
+      JavaFX is not correctly installed on the machine, consult [Setup](SETUP.md); for lab machines simply: `export JAVA_HOME="/usr/java/jdk1.8.0_111"`, add this to `.bashrc` or type it **everytime** after login

 ## Language questions